Ant Nests 101: Choosing the Best Formicarium for Your Colony

 Cons

-Naturalistic – Best for digging species & advanced setups.
+• Naturalistic: best for digging species & advanced displays

 What’s your favourite type of ant nest?
-Let us know in the comments!
+Tell us in the comments!

 Leave a Comment